 (b) to impose liabilities on any person (other than the State or an authority of the State) in respect of anything done or omitted to be done before the day of publication of those regulations.

-[Clause 10 inserted by No. 73 of 2006 s.
+[Clause 10 inserted: No. 73 of 2006 s.
 104.]

 Schedule 1B — Transitional provisions relating to the Liquor Control Amendment Act 2010